 The most important step in pesticide application is to read the label in its entirety before beginning any application.
 In most cases, off-target damage from herbicide use can be completely avoided by following the manufacturer's label.
 One can search the Crop Data Management Systems (CDMS) (http://www.cdms.net/Label-Database) for herbicide labels and material safety data sheets (MSDS) using trade names.
 A more advanced herbicide search according to various criteria (including active ingredient) is available from the CDMS Label Search following a free registration.

 It is important not only to use a herbicide with the correct concentration of the correct active ingredient, but also the one labeled for a specific crop or site.
 For example, Nufarm's Manor® and PurestandTM both contain 60% of metsulfuron-methyl, but the former is labeled for turfgrass and the latter for pastures.
 Thus, applying PurestandTM to turf would be an off-label use.
-Not all metsulfuron herbicides labeled for turf are registered in CDMS.
 A web-wide search can yield equally suitable products (including generic options), like MSM Turf Herbicide Quali-Pro or Rometsol® by Rotam.

 Injury from herbicide use is often simply a case of over application; therefore, it is always important to calibrate your equipment properly.
 Merely mixing the correct amount of product into a spray tank does not mean your equipment is calibrated.
 More information on calibration can be obtained by visiting https://edis.ifas.ufl.edu/entity/topic/herbicide_calibration_and_application.
 It is important to apply the correct amount of product per area and not to rely on the concentration of the spray solution.
 To reduce the chances of injury from drift, avoid making applications during periods of high temperature and low relative humidity.
 Never spray during windy conditions.
 Using nozzles that form larger droplet sizes and conducting applications at lower spray pressures can also help to reduce drift.

-When metsulfuron-methyl injury has been reported, damage from drift or over-application (off-label) are often ruled out and injury is usually the result of root uptake.
+When metsulfuron-methyl injury has been reported, damage could be from drift or over-application (off-label) but is often the result of root uptake.
 To avoid damage from root uptake, trees and shrubs should not be planted in areas treated with metsulfuron-methyl for at least one year after the last application and bedding plants should not be planted for at least two years.
 Never rinse out spraying equipment or flush hoses near desirable plants.
 According to most label instructions, metsulfuron-methyl should not be applied near desirable ornamental trees or shrubs, on areas where their roots may extend, or in locations where the herbicide may be washed or moved into contact with their roots.

 Broschat, T.K. and P. Busey.
 2010.
 Toxicity of turfgrass postemergence herbicides on Wodyetia bifurcata.
 Palms 54:137–140.
 (Accessed February 19, 2016).